How to Plan A Silent Auction: Ultimate Guide with 10 StepsDecember 18, 2023

 No matter what platforms you choose, include a direct link to your event page across all marketing collateral.
 That way, users will know exactly how to participate once they feel inspired by your messages.
 In no time, registrations will start rolling in.

-Silent auction display sheets are physical sheets that are used to highlight relevant information about each item.
-These sheets contain all of the essential information and highlights regarding your items — allowing your bidders to receive more details.
+Silent auction display sheets are physical sheets that highlight relevant details about each item.

 Even if your participants are bidding from their mobile devices, display sheets are important for your bidders to quickly read more information about your items without having to look up the item details from their mobile devices.
 To help guests familiarize themselves with mobile bidding, you can include printed information about how to bid around your auction items.
 This information will help guide your bidders and reduce confusion.